prabirshrestha/FacebookSharp/README.md

 Instead of doing that there are extensions methods which is in FacebookSharp.Extensions namespace.
 So now you will just need to call them. var p = new Dictionary<string,string>().LimitTo(10).Offset(5);

+#### Date and Time Helpers

+Facebook makes heavy use of ISO-8601 formatted date.
+In order to convert the .NET DateTime object to facebook recognizable ISO-8601 formatted date, a Helper method can be called.

+string iso8601FromattedDate = FacebookUtils.Date.ToIso8601FormattedDateTime(DateTime.UtcNow);

+In case you are using FacebookSharp.Extensions.
+You can also call the extension method ToIso8601FormattedDateTime();

+string iso8601FromattedDate = DateTime.UtcNow.ToIso8601FormattedDateTime();

 ##Supported Platforms

 ### .NET 3.5 and .NET 4.0